Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 }

 fn main() {
-    // Note, we've update our tests with the new and improved output! assert_eq!(hello!(), "Hello, world!".to_string());
+    // Note, we've updated our tests with the new and improved output! assert_eq!(hello!(), "Hello, world!".to_string());
     assert_eq!(hello!("Yuki"), "Hello, Yuki!".to_string());
     assert_eq!(